Kelirehenna/UNIX_final_exercise/README.md

 This repository contains the solution to task 1 of the UNIX course: Distribution of PHRED qualities over the whole genome and by chromosome.

 ## Running the script
 Choose a working directory.
 The script will create a data and results directory.
 It will copy the input file into the data directory.
-The created files for the R script willbe placed in the data directory as well.
+The created files for the R script will be placed in the data directory as well.
 The resulting graphs will be placed in the results directory.
 First, we need to make the script executable.
 ```
 chmod +x workflow.sh